GQdeveloper/Nand2tetris/README.md

 # Nand2tetris Project

 In the Nand2tetris project, I built a computer from scratch beginning with logical gates, RAM, registers, and other chips up to the CPU.
-Along with these, I wrote the assembler and some parts of the virtual machine.<br />
+Along with these, I wrote the assembler and some parts of the virtual machine using **C** as programming language.<br />
 <br />
 Thanks to all the tools and necessary files found on the official website, I  learned how to write code using Assembly language, and then translate that code into binary using my assembler.<br />